Trump retweets call to fire Fauci amid coronavirus criticism - KVIA

 Officials, realizing it was unrealistic, slowly tried to get the President to back off that timeline by showing him models that projected thousands of dead and polling that showed Americans favored keeping the restrictions back in place.

 “That was just an aspiration.
-That would have been incredible,” Trump said this week.
+That would have been incredible,” Trump said last week.
 “But I don’t think we’re going to be very far behind.”

 Now, there is no similarly concerted effort underway to convince Trump to ease up on the May timeline for reopening the country, people familiar with the matter said.